 Dual energy X-ray line scan camera

-The dual energy X-ray line scan camera C11800 series incorporates a next-generation X-ray detector improving its performance over previous models.
+The Dual energy X-ray line scan camera C11800 series combines a next-generation X-ray detector improving its performance over previous models.
 With new DualXTRAX computing technology, it is now possible to perform advanced detection that detects “low density contaminant” such as chicken bones and rubber fragments, as well as “thin contaminant” such as metal rust and glass fragments, all of which were previously difficult to detect.

 |Detection method||Scintillator method|